carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 ### Starlark variables
 In the code block below there are duplicated values for `name: frontend`, and other values that we may want to modify often.

-This is a ytt comment `#!`, use these instead of YAML comments `#` which are [discouraged](/ytt/docs/develop/faq/#why-is-ytt-complaining-about-unknown-comment-syntax-cant-i-write-standard-yaml-comments-) to ensure that all comments are intentional.
-Comments will be consumed during execution.
 ```yaml
 #! config.yml